P-Pix/2DMotor/README.md

-# remakeCloneZelda
+# 2D Motor
-remake the czelda clone i done
+Create a 2D motor with the SDL 2 library.